 top of page

-Visual Literacy 101: Manipulation through Images
+Visual Literacy Series: Manipulation through Images

 Foreword

-Visual Literacy 101 articles serve as one of the academic courses in this precise field.
+Visual Literacy Series articles serve as one of the academic courses in this precise field.
 The main aim of this research is to focus attention on the analysis of the topic of “mass culture,” its visual representations and the ways it takes action through imagery and its components.
 The theoretical framework will be covered from a “counter hegemonic” stance and, essentially, the project involves the attempt to create a diagonal discourse that promotes visual literacy through the idea of art as a pedagogical and revolutionary act, since it moves collective subjectivities.

 Manipulation through images

-Neuroscientists say that by peering inside your head they can tell whether you identify more strongly with J.K.
+Neuroscientists say that, by peering inside your head, they can tell whether you identify more strongly with J.K.
 Rowling's Harry Potter, say, than with J.R.R.
 Tolkien's Frodo.
 A beverage company can choose one new juice or soda over another based on which flavor trips the brain's reward circuitry.
-It's conceivable that movies and TV programs will be vetted before their release by brain-imaging companies.
-(Wells, 2003)
+It's conceivable that movies and TV programs will be vetted before their release by brain-imaging companies (Wells, 2003).

-Figure 1: Black Mirror, Episode 2 – Season 3, “Playtest”
+Figure 1 – Black Mirror, Episode 2 – Season 3, “Playtest”

 1. The human brain is shaped by the visual and cultural landscape.